xalelax/blog/_posts/2019-05-22-tensorflow-heteroscedasticity.md

 ```
 This code, a minimal alteration from the linear regression case, is able
 to learn both the mean value and the variance of $$Y$$ given $$X$$.
-After training, let's plot what this model has learned:
+After training, let's plot what this model has learnt:

 ![Linear regression with confidence](/assets/pics/tfp/conf1.svg){: class="col-9"}